 - AAA: Traveler’s checks have been replaced with a prepaid AAA MemberPay Card.

-- Amscot: Amscot will cash traveler’s checks.
+- Amscot: Amscot will cash traveler’s checks (as previously reported).

 - PLS Check Cashing: PLS Check Cashing will cash traveler’s checks (as previously reported).